 The BSCNC’s Executive Committee met March 3 to receive several reports, which included some reassignments of convention staff.

 Individuals now have until Thursday, March 30 to submit recommendations for for people to serve in various capacities with the Baptist State Convention of North Carolina.

 As part of our "Leading Voices" series, Alvin Reid of Southeastern Baptist Theological Seminary shares how we can impact the next generation with the gospel.

-This month, we’ve put together our top five resources to help you learn more about God’s heart for reaching the nations in 2017.
+This month, we’ve put together five resources to help you reach both Christians and nonbelievers.